1972 Sacramento Canadair Sabre accident: Accident

-The crash occurred on September 24, 1972, at approximately 4:25 pm.
-The Canadair Sabre failed to gain sufficient altitude upon takeoff, with eyewitnesses suggesting the nose was over-rotated.
+The crash occurred on Sunday, the second day of the air show, at approximately 4:24 pm PDT.
+The Canadair Sabre failed to gain sufficient altitude upon takeoff from runway 30, with eyewitnesses suggesting the nose was over-rotated.
 The F-86 Sabre has a dangerous and often fatal handling characteristic upon takeoff if the nose is raised prematurely from the runway.
 This handling characteristic of the F-86 was acknowledged from the early 1950s.

 The aircraft overran the runway, struck an earthen berm, and ripped through a chain link fence.
 Two external underwing fuel tanks ruptured and ignited upon impact with the fence, creating a massive fireball.
 The plane continued across Freeport Boulevard, crashing into a moving car, and struck a Farrell's Ice Cream Parlor at around 150 mph.
 Occupants of the parlor included the Sacramento 49ers junior football team.

-22 people on the ground died, including 12 children.
-An eight-year-old survivor of the accident lost nine family members: both parents, two brothers, a sister, two grandparents and two cousins.
+Twenty-two people on the ground were killed; ten adults and twelve children.
+An eight-year-old survivor of the accident lost nine family members: both parents, two brothers, a sister, two grandparents, and two cousins.
 A family of four also died in the accident.
 Two people were killed in the car struck on Freeport Boulevard.
-Immediately after the crash an elderly couple trying to cross the street to the crash site were struck by a vehicle, killing the wife.
+Immediately after the crash, an elderly couple trying to cross the street to the crash site were struck by a vehicle, killing the wife.
 Had either the external fuel tanks not ruptured prior to impact or the aircraft not been slowed by hitting the moving car and other vehicles parked in front of the restaurant, the accident could have claimed many more lives.
-Bingham, the pilot, suffered a broken leg and a broken arm.
+Bingham, the pilot, suffered a broken leg and arm.